meizabel/documentation/biz-model/aggregate-states.md

 # Defining Aggregate State

-An Aggregate State, similarly to Event and Command, is defined as a protobuf message.
+An Aggregate State represents data structure and is defined as a protobuf message.
-Aggregate State represents data, while Aggregate, defined as Java class describes procedures and actions within aggregate.
+The **Aggregate** is defined as Java class and handles commands, applies events, and have a state model encapsulated within it that allows it to implement the required command validation, thus upholding the invariants (business rules) of the aggregate

 An event consists of two parts: event message and its context.